chyld/rails-4-reference/routing.md

   root 'home#index'
   get '/hydrogen/:x/:y', to: 'home#hydrogen', as: 'h'
-  post '/helium', to: 'home#helium', as: 'he' namespace :beryllium do
+  post '/helium', to: 'home#helium', as: 'he' namespace :beryllium, only: [:show] do
-    resources :users do
+    resources :users, except: [:new, :destroy] do
       resources :tracks
       member do
         get 'eat'